-Arriving at a value for your injury case is complex.
+Arriving at a value for your personal injury case is complex.
 Most people don’t sit around thinking about the value of an injury claim until they or a family member get hurt in an accident.
-However, the most important step in determining the value of your injury accident claim is figuring out what your case is worth.
+However, the most crucial step in determining your injury accident claim’s value is figuring out what your case is worth.

 What Are Non-Economic Damages?

 Non-economic damages in an injury lawsuit are damages that compensate you for losses that are not financial.
 If you sustain losses that can’t be measured by out-of-pocket dollar figures, you can place a value on them and seek compensation as non-economic damages.
-The purpose of non-economic damages is to provide you with compensation for the intangible things that you lost because of the personal injury accident like your physical pain, disfigurement, loss of lifestyle, and mental injuries.
+The purpose of non-economic damages is to provide you with compensation for the intangible things that you lost because of the personal injury accident, including your physical pain, disfigurement, loss of lifestyle and mental injuries.

 Types of Non-Economic Damages in a Nevada Personal Injury Lawsuit

 Non-economic damages is the broad name for all of the non-monetary losses that you have because of your injury.
 Several subcategories count as non-economic damages, including:

 - Pain – A physical injury can result in a great deal of pain.
 Recovering for only your medical expenses doesn’t compensate you for the physical pain that you have to endure because of your injuries.
 If you suffer physical pain because of your injuries, you can value the pain as part of your non-economic damages.

 - Humiliation and Reputation Damage – A personal injury accident might change your social standing.
 You might worry about your personal and professional reputation.
 The humiliation and reputation damage that you feel is part of your non-economic damages.